pr9000/doclang/iso-standard.md

 </doctag>
 ```

-Often, we have more complicated page breaks, in which a (nested) list is split across pages and further interupted by other semantic elements (think page-footers).
-In this case, we demand that all elements of the first page are added and/or closed **before** the page break and then opened again in the appropriate way after the page break, with the intent that the content in between the page breaks is valid Doctags tree.
+Often, we have more complicated page breaks, in which a (nested) list is split across pages and further interrupted by other semantic elements (think page footers).
+In this case, we demand that all elements of the first page are added and/or closed **before** the page break and then opened again in the appropriate way after the page break, with the intent that the content in between the page breaks is a valid DocTags tree.

 A more complicated example is shown below in which we break the content of a list-item,